Essential Oils for Sinus Congestion: The 10 Best Oils Backed by Research

 How to Use Essential Oils for Sinus Congestion

-Steam Inhalation (Most Effective)
+Steam Inhalation (Most Effective Method)

 Diffuser